 As Santa Susana transforms to open space, Boeing is working to preserve the thriving ecosystem by collaborating with a number of organizations on biological studies throughout the site.
 Santa Susana is certified through the Wildlife Habitat Council’s Corporate Lands for Learning program.

 The San Fernando Valley Audubon Society performs year-round bird banding and owl surveys.
-They have identified 224 birds representing 28 species, most notably the Canyon Wren, which is rarely captured in the U.S. The Southwestern Herpetologist Society studies reptiles and amphibians.
+They have identified more than 130 species of birds and 12 bat species, most notably the Canyon Wren, which is rarely captured in the U.S. The Southwestern Herpetologist Society studies reptiles and amphibians.

 Scientists from the Pollinator Partnership assess the abundance and diversity of pollinators, including bees and butterflies.
 The data is used to aid in habitat enhancement projects and to better protect rare plant species.